(* *********************************************************************** *)

 Qed.

-we introduced this distinction because it allows us to rule out dummy cases in common situations:
+We introduced this distinction because it allows us to rule out dummy cases in common situations:

 Hypothesis H': forall x y z, x*y + x*z == x*(y+z).